 - Enter the domain name you wish to use to sign your emails and click Save.
 In our example, we are using the domain domain.com.

-- The DNS records (Sendinblue code, DKIM, and SPF) that need to be added to your domain host display.
+- The DNS records (Sendinblue code and DKIM) that need to be added to your domain host display.

 Under the domain name that you want to use, you will either need to click: